This article originally appeared on VICE Canada.

 “That just makes me want to fuck you harder.”

 And so he did.
 Relentlessly and with unseen fierceness, he pounded my painfully contorted body as hard as ever.
 Whether it was fear or guilt or shame or duty that kept me there, I don’t know, but I stayed, getting him back in tiny ways.
 I dug my nails into his back, I let my moans fall to teeth gritting and silence.
 I looked at the clock—which I never did on principle for fear of offending a client—with ten more minutes left.
 Ten more minutes of this.
 I could get up—but I didn’t know what to say or how to leave.
 He called me all the names he’d called Sarah, and the worst part was that I could feel his hatred in every single uttered word.
 I couldn’t believe it.
 Walter had turned on his sweet little girl.
-All of a sudden I was a no-good piece of shit slut that no one would ever love.
+All of a sudden, I was a no-good piece of shit slut that no one would ever love.

-When the psycho finally came and the deed was done, I rushed to my feet in tears and ran to the bathroom.
+When he finally came and the deed was done, I rushed to my feet in tears and ran to the bathroom.
 Crying and shaking, I sent a text to my ex, with whom I was still romantically involved.
 I wrote, “Are you still awake?
 Something bad happened to me.”
 He promptly responded, “Too tired to talk.
 Trying to sleep.”

 My heart sunk, unsure of what was worse: being raped by a nutcase or being betrayed by someone I thought was my friend.
 I showered, cleaned up as best I could, and ran from Walter Wack’s condo into my madam’s car.
 She listened empathetically, anger rising in her voice.
 “You never have to see him again,” she said, comforting me.
 He had been officially blacklisted.
 For me, anyway.
 Not for the other girls.